 - It has chapter and verse numbers for locating passages easily and for checking out false documents and perversions of the Bible.
 The “originals” had none.

-- The Old Testament is set out in the premillenial order, whereas the Hebrew “originals” were not.
+- The Old Testament is set out in the premillennial order, whereas the Hebrew “originals” were not.

 - The promise of the church that kept the word was given to the Philadelphia church (1500-1900), not the early Apostolic church (A.D.
 90-200).

 His list of reasons does not really prove the KJV is superior to the originals, but rather that the KJV is more practical for English-speaking laymen who do not know the original languages and have no intention of learning them.
+There is an element of truth in that a translation in one’s own language is more practical than a foreign language original that is no longer in existence.
 However, just because something is more practical for a class of Christians in certain parts of the world does not make it superior overall.
 Ruckman is equating practicality with superiority.
 The KJV would not be more practical to everyone, however.
 The KJV would not be more practical than the originals for someone trained in the original languages who was translating the Scriptures into another language, for example.

 Every reason given could be said of English Reformation Bibles that preceded the KJV as well as many foreign translations.
-Yet believers before 1611 or those speaking other languages never made the absurd claim that their translation was superior to the originals.
+Yet believers before 1611 or those speaking other languages never made the absurd claim that their translations were superior to the originals.
 Let’s analyze each reason one at a time:

 1. It is available.
 The originals are not and have not been for seventeen centuries.

 This can be said of any Bible version in print.
-Does this mean all Bibles in print are superior to the originals?
+Would this not mean that all Bibles in print are superior to the originals?

 2. It has born more fruit than the originals, including the two hundred years after they were written.

 This is mere speculation.
-Ruckman has no way of knowing how much fruit came of the originals.
-We do not know how long the originals remained in existence.
+Ruckman has no way of knowing how much fruit came directly from the originals.
+We do not know even how long the originals remained in existence.

 3. It has word and sentence separation, which the originals were not supposed to have had.

 This can be said of any Bible in print.
-Does this mean all Bibles in print are superior to the originals?
+Would this not mean that all Bibles in print are superior to the originals?